metiago/metiago.github.io/docs/Eclipse-Vert.x/vertx-jwt-auth.md

 draft: false
 ---

-<a href="https://vertx.io/docs/" target="_blank">Eclipse VertX</a> is a polyglot event-driven application framework that runs on the Java Virtual Machine.

-### Example

-Let's start creating an RSA certificate.
-Below there're some examples of how to generate one using Java keytool.
+Let's start creating an RSA certificate using Java keytool.

 These choices refer to what algorithm the identity provider uses to sign the JWT.
 Signing is a cryptographic operation that generates a "signature" (part of the JWT) that the recipient of the token can validate to ensure that the token has not been tampered with.